airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 This will build all the code and run all the unit tests.

 `./gradlew build` creates all the necessary artifacts \(Webapp, Jars and Docker images\) so that you can run Airbyte locally.
-Since this build everything, it can take some time.
+Since this builds everything, it can take some time.

 To compile and build just the core systems:
 ```bash